 Mr. Alvaro Heilbron was elected as director of Copa Holdings in 2012.
 Mr. Heilbron is the brother of Mr. Pedro Heilbron, our chief executive officer.
-He is an Executive Director at Editora del Caribe, S.A. and a director at Panama Star Tours, S.A.
+Mr. Heilbron is Co-Founder and Executive Director at Editora del Caribe, S.A.
+He serves on the board of Grupo PTM Panama, S.A., Gold Mills de Panama, S.A., Calox Panameña, S.A., Inversiones Haripasa and he is a member of Babson College's Global Advisory Board.
 Mr. Heilbron holds a BS in Business Administration from George Washington University, and a Post-Graduate degree in Management from INCAE Business School.
 Mr. Heilbron also served as Vice-President of Commercial for Copa Airlines between the years of 1988 and 1999.